Table of Contents[Hide][Show]

-- Proof of life or death emergency, like a death certificate, statement from the mortuary or signed letter for the hospital.
+- Proof of life or death emergency, such as a death certificate, statement from the mortuary or signed letter for the hospital.
 All letters and certificates need to be in English.

-- Proof of International Travel, like an airline itinerary.
+- Proof of International Travel, such as an airline itinerary.

 - Passport fees ($110), execution fee ($35) and expediting fee ($60).

 Also, check for bereavement fare practices of airlines HERE.

 Outside the U.S.

 You will have to contact your nearest U.S. Embassy or Consulate.

 My Passport is Expired and I Leave Tomorrow

 Note: Limited services are available from passport expediters right now.
 Services are taking 4-6 weeks just like expediting a passport on your own.